PyryM/truss/docs/_documentation/01_getting_started.md

 ```
 {{ site.end_sidebar }}

+**Let's look at probably the most minimal program possible:**

+Note that truss does not automatically create a graphical window, so this
+script will simply print "Hello World!" to the console and then
+terminate.
+If the `truss.quit()` function call were left out, then
+`update` would be called in a hot loop and the program would effectively
+hang.

 "Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
 Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
 Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum."